-No meals are included for students staying in apartments.
+Other than the welcome dinner and farewell dinner, no meals are included for students staying in apartments.
 Students will need to cook/buy their own meals/groceries.
 There will be grocery stores near all accommodations.

 Short excursions and day trips will be included as part of the program:

-- One Day Excursion outside of Barcelona
+- Two day-long excursions outside of Barcelona

 - “Working Across Cultures” workshop